 Engaged means the work can be described as systemic, collaborative, asset based, mutually beneficial, capacity building and for the public good.

 Any MU graduate student in good standing who will still be enrolled in a degree program during the summer following the receipt of the award.

 Awardees will be selected by a committee that includes students, faculty, staff, and community members.

 Call Out: December 1

-Scan the documents into one .pdf file in the order listed below.
-Save the file with the applicant’s name.
-Unlike many of the other graduate studies awards, students must self-nominate.
+The following required documents must be included in the PDF document in the order listed below.
+Save the file with the applicant’s last name.
+Unlike many of the other graduate school awards, students must self-nominate for the Guttermuth Award.